monosidev/monosi/documentation/docs/integrations/bigquery.md

 sidebar_label: BigQuery
 ---

-Monosi supports BigQuery data warehouse connections.
+Monosi supports BigQuery data warehouse connections through the [SQLAlchemy](https://github.com/sqlalchemy/sqlalchemy) package (along with the BigQuery adapter).

 Currently, only authentication through a `service_account.json` file is supported.
 If you do not have a service account, please follow the instructions to create one [here](https://cloud.google.com/docs/authentication/getting-started).

 If you require other forms of authentication, please [open an issue](https://github.com/monosidev/monosi/issues/new?assignees=&labels=&template=feature_request.md).

 <img src="/img/datasource/bigquery_connection.png" alt="BigQuery Integration" />

 ## Configuration Details

+The following configuration details are necessary for a BigQuery connection.

 | Key             | Description                                              | Required |
 | --------------- | -------------------------------------------------------- | -------- |